Home » Project Information » What was being done? » Bridge History

 to best meet the next century’s growing travel needs across the Columbia River.

-Replacing the bridge will also address
+Replacing the bridge would also address

 - Bridge lifts increase congestion and create a safety concern